Make the world better

 Also, we are ALWAYS looking for volunteers.

-The theme this year requires all teams to explain how their food system is sustainable on its own resources from farm to table.
+The theme this year requires all teams to explain how their food system feeds the community while being waste free from farm to table.

 FUTURE CITY - Students grades 6-8 create their dream city of the future, but then explain how it all works using convincing technology!
 Registration is now closed, but we can always use volunteers and judges -- find us at